ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

-* Troubles with DWIM: Conflicts with supporting referring to different sized collections by leaving off parts of the name.  eg, is `project_b` a project name or a dataset name or a variant name?
+* Troubles with DWIM: Conflicts with supporting referring to different sized collections by leaving off parts of the name.  eg, is `project_b` a project name or a volume name or a variant name?

 b4.
 DWIM & Aliases
 ^^^^^^^^^^^^^^^^^^